devseckobz/devseckobz/README.md

 - 👋 Hi, I’m @devseckobz
-- 👀 I’m interested in JS, Kotlin and Many More!
+- 👀 I’m interested in JS, Kotlin, Linux, and Many More!
 - 🌱 I’m currently learning JS Frameworks
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me fb.me/devseckobz